 How to Track Inventory in QuickBooks (and What to Do When It Falls Short)

-Learn how to track inventory in QuickBooks Online and Desktop — and what to do when it doesn't fit your workflow.
+Learn how to track inventory in QuickBooks Online and Desktop, and what to do when it doesn't fit your workflow.
 We explain what QuickBooks handles well, where it falls short, and how Craftybase helps makers stay on top of materials, COGS, and production.

 If you’ve ever tried to keep your stock, spending, and sales in sync inside QuickBooks, you know the feeling.
-One moment you’re organized — the next, you’re staring at Inventory_FINAL_v5.xlsx wondering why the numbers don’t agree.
+One moment you’re organized.
+The next, you’re staring at Inventory_FINAL_v5.xlsx wondering why the numbers don’t agree.

 QuickBooks is excellent at what it was born to do: bookkeeping.
 But once you start tracking materials, batches, and in-house production, the seams start to show.